kbilsted/LineCounter.Net/README.md

             linecounter.ReplaceWebshieldsInFile(basePath, Path.Combine(basePath, "README.md"));
         }

-The file to mutate must contain two magic markers `<!--start-->` and `<!--end-->` which will be where LineCounter.Net will replace content.
+The file to mutate must contain two magic markers `<!--start-->` and `<!--end-->` which will be where LineCounter.Net will replace content. (tags must be on a separate line)